OCD

 Since "the rockiest bottom" last year, I have gone back to school - and enjoyed it, too!
 I've made "school friends."
 I love (well, perhaps love is exaggerating it a bit!) working on papers and coursework because with each assignment worked on and completed, I gain back a little bit more confidence in my abilities.
 I have a lot of hope and optimism about the future - both years from now and just hours from now.
 I enjoy things so much more and truly understand the meaning of "don't sweat the small stuff."
 My mantra is "Happiness is an option" (thanks, Pet Shop Boys!).
 I have my OCD pretty much under control - as under control as it can be.
 I've accepted and understand that I'll never really be free of OCD - but I also understand that doesn't mean I have to suffer.

 Kudos to those of you who made it to the end of this.
-You win at teh internets.
+You win the internets.